quorten/quorten-blog1/_posts/2019-01-01-discuss-smt-solder.md

 Here, this author used crude temperature control, square-wave style temperature setpoints and durations, but got quite good results.
-This author also noted that others have noted that you you can also simply head the board up to the reflow temperature for four minutes and that will also give you just as good results.
+This author also noted that others have noted that you you can also simply heat the board up to the reflow temperature for four minutes and that will also give you just as good results.
 Additionally, the author notes that once you are done prototyping a design, you can prepare a solder paste stencil mask to make applying the solder paste much